 KS3 pupils also have a term of PSHE lessons focused on careers where pupils look into career jobs information and advice, possible job ideas, matching their skills and qualities to two career options.
 They also get the chance to tal to the careers advisor at KS3 parents evenings.

 Key Stage 4 students have in-house careers guidance in the form of individual and group meetings on post 16 pathways, apprenticeships and college courses.
 KS4 pupils also attend the careers fair and this has supported their option choices and widened their options for post 16.
 Past pupils have pursued a variety of post 16 options including; joining the army, apprenticeships, sixth form study, college courses and jobs with training.
-To reflect these changes we have increased our options at KS4 to include more vocational courses such as; engineering and construction.
-We have also introduced web design and GCSE sociology to support post 16 choices.
+To reflect these changes and labour market needs of Medway we have increased our options at KS4 to include more vocational courses such as; engineering and land based studies.
+We have also introduced AQA Food and DT to support post 16 choices.
 These changes ensure that pupils are fully equipped for their post 16 pathway choices.

 Monitoring and Evaluation

 All Partnership agreements are reviewed annually.
 The programme is reviews annually by the Careers Leader and Work Experience Coordinator using the CDI National Framework, the Gatsby Benchmarks and the Investor in Careers quality standards to identify areas for improvement.
 A report and plan is submitted to the Head Teacher.